AliWisam/Marketplace_research/AtomicHub.md

 ## _Introduction_ :

 Atomic Assets is developed by Pink Network — a group of blockchain enthusiasts active on the WAX and Proton blockchain.
 AtomicAssets is powered by the Eosio blockchain technology and Atomic Hub Marketplace is the platform to buy and sell NFTs.
-The portal is available to anyone for tokenizing and creating digital assets and to buy, sell or auction digital assets.
+The portal is available to anyone for tokenizing and creating digital assets and to buy, sell or auction digital assets.AtomicHub is split into an Explorer that lets you browse through all the AtomicAssets NFTs, a Marketplace where you can buy and sell your NFTs, a Trading section, and perhaps most excitingly a NFT Creator.
+The NFT Creator allows anyone to create their own NFTs without any required coding knowledge.

 Atomic Assets was first launched in February 2020 and the Atomic Hub Marketplace for NFTs was launched in June 2020.
 At the date of 30 March 2021, Atomic Hub claims that over 9.2 million NFTs have been created on the WAX Blockchain on the platform.